Who are the Blue Knights

 Any person, who are full or part time police officers with powers of arrest, that are paid by a governmental agency, any person who is retired from a full-time Law Enforcement Agency or receiving a disability income from a Law Enforcement Agency.
 The person must own a motorcycle or anticipate obtaining a motorcycle within 6 months and be properly licensed to drive a motorcycle.

-If you are interested in our group and would like to know more about us, E-mail any VA 1 Chapter Officers or call:
+If you are interested in our group and would like to know more about us, e-mail or checkout on Facebook